How to Become a Air Traffic Controllers in Michigan

 Obtain Michigan licensure or certification

 Michigan may require specific licensing or professional certification for air traffic controllerss.
-Requirements vary by state — contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Michigan

-Michigan employs 380 air traffic controllers.
+Michigan employs 360 air traffic controllers.
+The highest concentrations are in Detroit-Warren-Dearborn.

 Air Traffic Controllers salary range in Michigan